awaelchli/ansible/README.md

 ```
 This requires the vault key saved in a file `$HOME/.vault-key`.

-Alternatively, if ansible-pull is already installed:
+Alternatively, if ansible is already installed:
 ```bash
 ansible-pull -U https://github.com/awaelchli/ansible.git --ask-vault-pass
 ```